 Avoiding the most common mistake…

-46% of small businesses fail because they ignore a key aspect of business.
+Of the small businesses that fail, 46% fail because they ignore a key aspect of business.
 That’s not overconfidence; it’s a huge mistake!

 What do you think it takes to start an ice cream truck business?
 You need a truck, a refrigerator, and stock, right?
 And a business license, and a license from the board of health.
 And the ability to do make change quickly.
 That’s really about it, from a strictly business perspective.
 But that’s really just the tip of the iceberg.